Morakniv Companion Camping Knife

 A camping knife should be strong but versatile enough to handle a variety of tasks.
 It should be compact enough to carry easily but robust enough to cut rope, carve stakes, clear brush and help with food prep.
 And it should be durable.
 Because nothing will test the mettle of a knife like life in the great outdoors.
 Below are the best camping knives of 2018.

-Our Top Picks – The Best Camping Knives
+The Best Camping Knives

 Morakniv Companion Camping Knife